 The Curriculum for Years 10 and 11 aims to give pupils access to specific skills and bodies of knowledge necessary to prepare them for life as adults, able to pursue responsible and active participation in our society.
 This curriculum must provide an education related as closely as possible to our counterparts in the United Kingdom.
-These two years should be seen as an integral unit of study, leading to assessment and the subsequent awarding of GCSE certificates.

 The curriculum for each pupil will contain the following elements:

-a) Core Curriculum
+Core Curriculum